toolleeo/cli-apps/README.md

 * [echo](https://github.com/devem-tech/echo) - Speedy API emulation facilitated by a reverse proxy and mock json server.
 * [ejabberd](https://www.ejabberd.im/) - ejabberd is an XMPP application server and an MQTT broker, written mainly in the Erlang programming language.
 * [geoiplookup](https://github.com/maxmind/geoip-api-c) - A little application to find geographical and network information of an IP address based no the geoip C API.
+* [gg](https://github.com/mzz2017/gg) - A command-line tool for one-click proxy in your research and development without installing v2ray or anything else.
 * [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer, that provides fast and valuable HTTP statistics.
 * [gping](https://github.com/orf/gping) - Ping, but with a graph.
 * [hflow](https://github.com/comradequinn/hflow) - A command-line, debugging http/s proxy server.